pixelshot91/real_time_schedule/README.md

 them.

 ## TODO
-To access SNCF information (north of RER B, RER C, D and E), we shoud use this
+To access SNCF information (part of RER A and B, RER C, D and E), we shoud use this
 API:
 https://ressources.data.sncf.com/explore/dataset/api-temps-reel-transilien/information/